Short Courses & Workshops

 I love teaching here; it is my favorite studio and the one I return to most often, partly because of the great coffee and restaurants within a 2-minute walk, and actual usable public transportation.
 But more importantly it's friendly and well-equipped, and there is an 8 student maximum so there is plenty of space to spread out and time to ask me questions.

 Mokume Gane is an ancient Japanese metalworking technique in which layers of non-ferrous metals are fused together using time, heat, and pressure (no solder).
 All aspects of this complex technique will be covered in just 5 days, from fusing to patterning to patinas.
 On day 1 we’ll stack and fuse billets using the precise solid-state diffusion bonding method.
 Day 2 we’ll forge and roll the billets down to workable material.
 Days 3 and 4 will be an enticing smorgasbord of patterning techniques, including the cherry-blossom pattern.
 Finally on day 5 we'll cover mokume-specific soldering and finishing techniques, and we’ll end with some knock-your-socks off patina recipes.
 You’ll leave with detailed handouts to practice and repeat the processes, an equipment list to fuse your own mokume at home, fused mokume, patterned mokume, and maybe even a finished jewelry piece or two.
-Register at DanacaDesign.com.
+If you would like to join the waiting list, contact Dana at DanacaDesign.com.

 For notices about upcoming classes: